Mike Thackwell: After Formula One

-He concentrated on sports car racing with the Kouros Racing Team in their Sauber C9 in 1987, putting the car on pole position at Spa only to receive yet more disappointment during the race when his seat mountings broke when leading the race.
+Thackwell concentrated on sports car racing with the Kouros Racing Team in their Sauber C9 in 1987, putting the car on pole position at Spa only to receive yet more disappointment during the race when his seat mountings broke when leading the race.
 His only podium finish in the World Endurance series came after he quit and took a drive with Britten Lloyd Racing in their Porsche 962GTi, this time partnering Mauro Baldi.

-In 1988 he had a one-off F3000 drive for the works Ralt outfit at Pau.
+In 1988, Thackwell had a one-off F3000 drive for the works Ralt outfit at Pau.
 However, having become disillusioned with motorsport, he turned his back on it at the end of 1988.

-In the years following his withdrawal from motorsport, he worked, among other occupations, as a helicopter pilot in the North Sea for British International Helicopters, a gold miner in the North-West of Western Australia and as a teacher in England.
+In the years following his withdrawal from motorsport, Thackwell worked, among other occupations, as a helicopter pilot in the North Sea for British International Helicopters, a gold miner in the North-West of Western Australia and as a teacher in England.
 He is widely felt to have been one of the great 'lost talents' – a driver in the wrong place at the wrong time.
 According to the English magazine Motorsport Thackwell now lives on the South Coast of England, where he spends his free time surfing summer and winter when waves allow.

 As of 2020, Thackwell lives in a small caravan (still on the South Coast), having voluntarily given up most of his material possessions; he spends most of his time taking care of his mentally handicapped son, and makes minimum wage.